raspiblitz/raspiblitz/FAQ.md

 * add to Torrent-[RSS](https://github.com/rootzoll/raspiblitz/issues/285#issuecomment-457796120)
 * seed at home and at services like justseed.it
 * update [issue](https://github.com/rootzoll/raspiblitz/issues/285#issuecomment-457796120) and ask on twitter for help on seeding

+## Can I run RaspiBlitz on other computers than RaspberryPi?

+There is an experimental section in this GitHub that tries to build for other SingleBoardComputers.
+Feel free to try it out and share your experience: [dietpi/README.md](dietpi/README.md)